-TARA LASKOWSKI is the author of the suspense novel, One Night Gone, which won the Agatha Award for Best First Novel and was a finalist for the Lefty Award and the Simon and Schuster Mary Higgins Clark, the Strand Critics, and the Library of VA Literary awards.
+TARA LASKOWSKI’s debut suspense novel One Night Gone won the Agatha Award, Macavity Award, and the Anthony Award and was a finalist for the Lefty, the Simon and Schuster Mary Higgins Clark, the Strand Critics, and the Library of VA Literary awards.
 She has also written two short story collections, Modern Manners for Your Inner Demons and Bystanders.
 She has had stories published in numerous magazines and anthologies such as Mid-American Review, Barcelona Review, and the Norton anthologies Flash Fiction International and New Micro: Exceptionally Short Fiction, among others.
 Her Alfred Hitchcock’s Mystery Magazine story, “The Case of the Vanishing Professor,” won the 2019 Agatha Award and her Ellery Queen’s Mystery Magazine story, “The Long-Term Tenant,” won the 2020 Thriller Award.
 Tara was the winner of the 2010 Santa Fe Writers Project’s Literary Awards Prize, was the longtime editor of the popular online flash fiction journal SmokeLong Quarterly, and is a member of Sisters in Crime, Mystery Writers of America, and International Thriller Writers.
 She and her husband, writer Art Taylor, write the column Long Story Short at the Washington Independent Review of Books.
 She earned a BA in English with a minor in writing from Susquehanna University and an MFA in creative writing from George Mason University.
 She grew up in Pennsylvania and lives in Virginia.
 Follow her on Twitter, @TaraLWrites.

-TARA LASKOWSKI is the author of the debut novel, One Night Gone, which won the Agatha Award for Best First Novel.
+TARA LASKOWSKI’s debut suspense novel One Night Gone won the Agatha Award, Macavity Award, and the Anthony Award.
 She also wrote two short story collections, Modern Manners for Your Inner Demons and Bystanders.
 She has won the Agatha Award and Thriller Award for her short fiction and was the longtime editor of the online flash fiction journal SmokeLong Quarterly.
 A graduate of Susquehanna University and George Mason University, Tara grew up in Pennsylvania and lives in Virginia.